VladMinzatu/performance-handbook/tools_overview/go.md

 Can also be exported to Prometheus as metrics accessible through the metrics endpoint (e.g. https://github.com/MadhavJivrajani/gse - essentially it runs a go program with `GODEBUG=schedtrace=10 <binary>` and then it scans the stderr for "SCHED" and then parses those traces to extract metrics and pushes them to prometheus).

+Tracing is not meant to be used in production (except maybe in short bursts) as the overhead it adds is high.

 ## Observability

 For higher level observability, check https://github.com/open-telemetry/opentelemetry-go

+This one is designed for production use cases, obviously.

 # Experiment Ideas